-I would also check the label for anything which you have already experienced a side effect from.
+I would also check the label for anything which you have already experienced a side effect.

 Does Grown American Superfood Actually Work?

 Ok, it’s crunch time.
-I was prepared to give this product the benefit of the doubt, but having already admitted that I’m disappointed by the claims twice, I have to say I’m highly doubtful of this product having any effect.
+I was prepared to give this product the benefit of the doubt but has already admitted that I’m disappointed by the claims twice, I have to say I’m highly doubtful of this product has any effect.